DynamicsShop/SD-Document-Pack/SD-Document-Pack-Release-Notes.md

 #### Bug Fixes

 - BCv19 App - Fix to the Commodity Information Text printing on G/L and Comment Lines.

-- BCv19 App - The Delivery Docket Report was showing a blank value for the Registered Office when there was a value entered for the field in the SD Document Pack Setup.

-- BCv19 App - A number of reports were printing the header details with no body on one page and then the header and body on the second page.

-- BCv19 App - An error was raised when Sales Commercial Invoice Order was run.
-This was fixed.

-- BCv19 App - The Show VAT Info Box option was showing on the Report Card for Reports that don't have the VAT Info Box displayed on the report.

-- BCv19 App - The caption Registered Office was printing in the Report Footers even if there was no value in the field on the SD Document Pack Setup Card.

-- BCv19 App - In the Sales Invoice, the first VAT Line was printing in the second row of the VAT Info Box instead of in the first row.

-- BCv19 App - The Total Amount in Words was worded incorrectly for certain units.

 ### 3.4.2